1. Make school visits an expectation

 - Bus duty

-Examples of governor visit days
+Examples of governor days at other schools

-7. Include informal visits and events in your schedule
+7. Schedule informal visits and events

 Include the following as part of your visit schedule, so governors can plan to attend: